Trump fans wait in long lines to see president, Daytona 500

 “For 500 heart-pounding miles, these fierce competitors will chase the checkered flag, fight for the Harley J. Earl trophy and make their play for pure American glory,” Trump said.
 “That’s what it is, pure American glory.”

-He ended his remarks to chants of “U-S-A, U-S-A,” and to his 2016 campaign tune, “You can’t always get what you want.”
+He ended his remarks to chants of “U-S-A, U-S-A,” and with his 2016 campaign tune, “You Can’t Always Get What You Want” blaring over loudspeakers.

-Donald Trump Jr. and former NASCAR chairman Brian France, who recruited several drivers to attend a Georgia rally for Trump when he was a candidate, also were on Air Force One.

-Hailie Deegan, billed as “NASCAR’s Next Big Superstar” before a pre-race autograph appearance, tweeted “Today’s goal.
-Get my helmet signed by Trump.”
+Hailie Deegan, billed as “NASCAR’s Next Big Superstar,” took to Twitter in hopes of getting her helmet signed by Trump.
 Donald Trump Jr. tweeted at her, “DM me...
 I may know someone.”

-Deegan accomplished her goal and got the president’s autograph on her helmet.
+Deegan accomplished her goal and got the president’s signature on her helmet.

 “Any time the President who runs your country is coming to a sporting event that you are involved in, it says a lot about the sporting event and how much this race means to everybody,” Stenhouse said.
 “You’ve got to respect the one that’s in charge.”

-Daytona fans were largely enthusiastic over Trump’s cameo, wearing T-shirts, hats and some fans draped themselves in Trump 2020 banners that flowed like capes as they strolled the garage before the race.
+Daytona fans were largely enthusiastic over Trump’s cameo, wearing T-shirts and hats in support of his campaign.
+Some draped themselves in Trump 2020 banners that flowed like capes.

 The good times were dampened, though, near several gates as thousands of fans waited hours to get inside.
-The popular fan zone -- where fans can chug beers, listen to live music and purchase race merchandise — had waits of up to three hours to enter.
+The popular fan zone -- where fans can chug beers, listen to live music and purchase race merchandise — had three-hour waits.

 “We would like a refund,” said Kay Maiden, attending her first Daytona 500.
 “My feet are sore.
 I’ve been standing in that line for three hours.
 I paid $100 to stand in line for three hours, and that’s not a good thing.
 We got water, but there’s no place to go to the bathroom.
 It’s definitely very unorganized.”